How To Thread Eyebrows With Floss – Step By Step

 Step 10

-The aftercare of your brows once you have finished threading is really important.
-You will notice that your skin might be slightly red, and a little bit tender.
+The aftercare of your brows after threading is crucial.
+You may notice that your skin appears slightly red and is a bit tender.

 To soothe the redness and to prevent infection, apply some aloe vera gel to the area.
 If the redness and inflammation continue, apply an ice pack to the area to further soothe and cool it.